mindersec/minder/docs/docs/how-to/remediate-pullrequest.md

 ## Limitations

-* The pull request auto remediation feature is only available for rule types that support it.
+* The pull request automatic remediation feature is only available for rule types that support it.
 * There's no support for creating pull requests that modify the content of existing files yet.
 * The created pull request should be closed manually if the issue is resolved through other means.
 The profile status and any related alerts will be updated/closed automatically.